APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Constructing the Testbed

+\paragraph{Faithfulness} \begin{itemize}[itemsep=0pt, topsep=1pt, leftmargin=5pt, labelindent=5pt,itemindent=-5pt] \item[] \emph{Number swap}: We identify numerals in the text and randomly add a number from 1 to 5 to the original numerical value. \item[] \emph{Verb swap}: We introduce two perturbations by substituting verbs with either synonyms or antonyms.
+An appropriate metric should be less sensitive to synonyms but more sensitive to antonyms. \item[] \emph{Entity swap}: We replace entities using the KBIN method \cite{wright2022generating}, which replaces entity spans with related concepts in the UMLS\footnote{\href{https://www.nlm.nih.gov/research/umls/}{https://www.nlm.nih.gov/research/umls/}} while maximizing NLI contradiction and minimizing LM perplexity.
+This results in a fluent sentence that varies from the original one. \item[] \emph{Negate sentences}: We negate sentences, and allow up to one negation per sentence. \end{itemize}

-For \textit{faithfulness}, perturbation percentage of number, entity, and verb swaps is determined by comparing the count of altered spans to the total number of eligible spans in the hypothesis.
+The perturbation magnitude of number, verb, and entity swaps is determined by comparing the count of altered spans to the total number of eligible spans in the candidate summary.
 Full perturbation means all eligible spans are swapped.
-For sentence negation, we constrain the maximum number of negations to the sentence count in the hypothesis, allowing for a max of one negation per sentence.
-Therefore, full perturbation is achieved when each sentence contains a negation.